Electricity policy of Ontario: IPSP evaluation and development process

 In December 2005, the OPA issued the Supply Mix Advice Report in response to the Minister's request.
 The report's principal recommendation was the retention of a major role for nuclear power in Ontario, with the implication of the refurbishment of existing facilities and even new build plants, while coal generating capacity would be replaced with renewable energy sources (principally wind) and gas-fired generation.
 The proposal's failure to incorporate significant improvements in the province's overall energy efficiency and continued heavy reliance nuclear power was the subject of widespread criticism from the province's environmental movement, and members of the public who participated in consultations on the OPA's report.

 On 13 June 2006 Dwight Duncan, Ontario's Minister of Energy, issued a directive for the preparation of a 20-year integrated power system plan for the province.
-IPSP.
 The Minister's directive included minimum goals for conservation (increased substantially from the Supply Mix Advice report) and renewable energy, and a maximum limit for nuclear power production at approximately the capacity of the existing 20 reactors.
 Since then, the OPA has published eight discussion papers, as well as a preliminary version of the IPSP.
 It is expected that the OPA will submit the IPSP to the Ontario Energy Board (OEB), a regulatory body who will review and then either accept or reject the plan based on whether or not it complies with the Minister's directives and the IPSP regulations, and whether or not it is prudent and cost effective.
 If the OEB does not approve the IPSP based on these evaluation criteria, then the IPSP is sent back to the OPA for revision.
 If the OEB approves the plan, then the OPA will put the IPSP into effect.

 On the same day (13 June 2006) that the Ministry of Energy issued its directive, the Government of Ontario passed a regulation exempting the IPSP from being subject to an environmental assessment (EA) under the Ontario Environmental Assessment Act.
 This has been met with opposition from environmental groups, who argue that an EA of the IPSP is the "best way for Ontarians to understand the risks and costs of the government's electricity plan".